 Before this, for six years, I led two major sequential projects on the delivery of financial services over mobile devices in developing countries.
 I led a team of three to four researchers on these projects, funded by a large ARC Linkage grant in conjunction with, and generously supported by, the United Nations Capital Development Fund.

 I joined the Faculty in January 2007, and was appointed a Scientia Professor, and to the King & Wood Mallesons Chair in International Finance Law, in 2013.
-This research sponsorship was expanded in 2018, with KPMG Law coming on board, and the Chair renamed as the KPMG Law - KWM Chair in Disruptive Innovation and Law.
+This research sponsorship was expanded in 2018, with KPMG Law, and the Chair renamed as the KPMG Law - KWM Chair in Disruptive Innovation and Law.

-I consult at the moment to the Asian Development Bank and over the years have consulted to many government departments including those of Australia, Indonesia, Malawi, Nepal, Timor Leste, Solomon Islands, Vietnam and to the West African Economic and Monetary Union and to three government agencies in the US (the OCC, SEC, and Department of Justice).
+I consult at the moment to the Asian Development Bank and over the years have consulted to government departments in over 12 countries, and to three government agencies in the US (the OCC, SEC, and Department of Justice).
 I began my career practising banking and finance law in Australia and Hong Kong and on Wall Street with Davis Polk, in total for some nine years.

 Areas of expertise